What Is Bullion? Coins, Bars, and How to Invest in Precious Metals

 Silver bullion bars and coins are usually 99.9% pure silver (otherwise known as .999 silver).
 That means it contains only .5% of other non-precious metals.
 The American Silver Eagle is perhaps the most well known silver coin.
 Silver bullion coins are particularly popular among investors and collectors, as the smaller weight compliments silver’s tendency to fluctuate in price.

 Like gold, silver is often used for portfolio diversification, as well as hedging against inflation.
 Silver can be easily purchased online, particularly silver coins.
-Remember to always check the latest market spot price when considering purchasing bullion coin.
+Remember to always check the latest market spot price when considering purchasing bullion coins.

 Other Precious Metals